C06A/HALSpeL/hal-spel/README.md

 the Client should use parenthesis.
 This operation won't need to send HTTP request as embedded Resource was received with enclosing Resource.
 Usually embedded Resource contains abbreviated version of the Resource.

+In order to retrieve the complete Resource just call `FEATCH()` on embedded resource without relation parameter.

 ### attribute of the Resource

 The attributes of the Resource contain actual payload.
-They can represent a JSON value like String, Number (Int, Float, etc.), Boolean, value `null`, Maps and Collections.
+They can represent any JSON values like String, Number (Int, Float, etc.), Boolean, value `null`, Maps and Collections.
 All of them are wrapped in KotON instant.
 To access attribute of the Resource the Client should put relation into square brackets and then de-reference result by using parenthesis.
 This allows to address directly the value embedded deep into JSON structure.
 If provided relation doesn't exist in the JSON value the KotON value will wrap the value `null`.

 The final de-referencing parenthesis may specify the type the value will be casted to.
 This allows the Client code to remain type-safe.
-If type is not specified the value will be of type `Any?`
+If type is not specified the value will be of type `Any?`.
+If requested type doesn't match the type of the value this call will throw exception.

 ## Usage of high level DSL

 The function `halSpeL(...)` expects the Server's entry point URL and optionally values for Content Type and Templated flag.
+It also accepts the `rel` value, which can be used for reporting.

 The returned value accepts the chain method `FETCH` or `CREATE`.
 Both are similar to corresponding methods of the Resource, but do not expect the first parameter (relation).